By Ted Lipien for Cold War Radio Museum

 A misguided supporter?

 Unlike most people in Poland, Mira Michałowska was not forced to cooperate with the regime to survive; she did it willingly, using her great talents and skills.
 Whether Michałowska honestly believed in Soviet communism while working to support the Polish regime is not clear.
-What may have been at first youthful idealism turned later into self-serving rationalization that what she was doing was right because other supporters of the regime would have behaved much worse if they were in her position and that she could still do some good.
+What may have been at first youthful idealism turned later into self-serving rationalization that what she was doing was right because other supporters of the regime would have behaved much worse if they were in her position, and that she could still do some good.
 She later identified herself with reform-minded Polish communists who claimed to be interested in improving relations with the United States and Western Europe.
-She worked hard to win support for the communist government among Western publics, journalists and diplomats, but she also enjoyed all the privileges of the communist elite and did not seem to be willing to give them up for the sake of the whole truth.
+She worked hard to win support for the communist government among Western publics, journalists and diplomats, but she also enjoyed all the privileges of the communist elite and did not seem to be willing to give them up for the sake of presenting the whole truth, which she would not have been able to voice publicly or publish officially in Poland.
 She was comfortable in practicing journalism based on half-truths.

 The “Untouchable” Parade

 HON.
 JOHN R. RARICK